openmymai/nodemicroservice/README.md

-# Simple Microservices on Macos
+# React/TypeScript on Microservices Architecture
 Building applications is more than just meeting the client's needs.
 Due to the large system size, developers face various challenges, including the maintenance of the codebases, the implementation of new features, bug fixing, and managing user roles.
 At scale, these considerations are non-trivial, and developers have to use various methods when architecting systems to avoid them.

 Monolithic applications commonly encounter these problems, and distributed systems are typically used to alleviate these issues.
 A distributed system consists of various components spread out over the network that function independently.
 A distributed application consists of several loosely coupled microservices that work together to meet the user’s needs.